Minimal Requirements

 The minimum requirements in terms of hardware, software, and programming skills to begin Android development are not very demanding.

-Android development tools run on all flavors of computers of relatively recent vintage: Linux, Mac OS 10.4.8 or later (machines with Intel chips only), or Microsoft Windows XP or later.
-An Android device such as a smart phone is useful (and of course the ultimate target for development), but is in fact not essential to getting started since the software contains virtual device emulators that allow you to develop and test.
+Android development tools run on all flavors of computers of relatively recent vintage: Linux, Mac OS, or Microsoft Windows.
+An Android device such as a smartphone or tablet is useful (and of course the ultimate target for development), but is in fact not essential to getting started since the software contains virtual device emulators that allow you to develop and test.

 The software required for Android development is free and readily available on the Web: